TRAVEL Adventure Scholar

 An Adventure Scholar component is the newest addition to the Elderscholar SM Program.
 Travel provides an experiential adventure element to the Elderscholar program through day and overnight trips for the "young at heart" seniors.
-So far there have been canoeing and hiking trips; as well as a trip to Lexington and Natural Bridge, Charlottesville to visit Monticello/ Ash Lawn - Highland, in addition to a series of Civil War themed trips to Appomattox National Park, Gettysburg, PA, Chattanooga, TN, Fredericksburg, VA; as well as the first international voyage to England/Scotland/Wales.
+So far there have been canoeing and hiking trips; as well as history themed tours.
+These trips include day visits to Lexington and Natural Bridge, and Charlottesville to see Monticello and Ash Lawn Highland.
+Followed by a series of Civil War themed overnight trips to Appomattox National Park, Gettysburg, PA, Chattanooga, TN, Fredericksburg and Richmond, and Petersburg, VA; as well as the first international voyage to England/Scotland/Wales.
 Traveling with Roanoke College Elderscholar combines quality and affordability into an educational adventure!